DrLux/Eexercises-in-Haskell/README.md

 University Exercises - 2016/2017

-A bunch of exercises make during my studies at university.
+A bunch of exercises makes during my studies at university.